How to speed up your WordPress site (27 easy ways that actually work)

 Section titled 16.
 Use a Content Delivery Network (CDN)

 Your visitors are not all sitting next to your web server.
-For people on the other side of the world, loading your site from a single server location can be slow just because of the distance.
+If someone is accessing your site from the other side of the world, loading everything from a single server location can slow things down.

-That is where a Content Delivery Network (CDN) comes in.
-A CDN is a network of servers spread across the world, storing copies of your static files like images, CSS, and JavaScript.
+That’s where a Content Delivery Network (CDN) comes in.
+A CDN is a network of servers distributed globally, storing copies of your static files like images, CSS, and JavaScript.

-When someone visits your site, those files get served from the server closest to them.
-This means:
+When someone visits your site, those files are delivered from the server closest to them, which means:

-Faster loading no matter where your visitors are
+• Faster load times, no matter where your visitors are

-Our favorite option is Cloudflare because it is beginner-friendly, easy to set up, and offers a solid free plan that works well for most WordPress sites.
+Our go-to option is Cloudflare.
+It’s beginner-friendly, easy to set up, and has a solid free plan that works well for most WordPress sites.

-Other great choices include KeyCDN and Sucuri which also adds security features alongside content delivery.
+Other good options include KeyCDN and Sucuri, which also offers additional security features alongside content delivery.

-GZIP compresses text files before they’re sent to a user’s browser, speeding up load times.
-Most caching plugins, including WP-Optimize support this.
+GZIP compresses your site’s files before they’re sent to a visitor’s browser, helping pages load faster.

 We see it all the time – sites pulling in half a dozen tracking scripts, custom fonts, and third-party widgets they don’t really need.
 Every external request adds load time.
 If it’s not essential, cut it.